sekwah41/SekCLib/docs/docs/sync.md

 This should not require any changes to your mod code though we will release major version bumps if it does make any incompatible changes.
 We will also announce on our [Discord](https://discord.sekwah.com/) server if there are any major changes.

+You can make edits on the client side, though whenever the values are broadcasted from the server it will overwrite whatever you  have set locally.
+This can be used if you can accurately update client side but want to just re-sync it on an interval from the server.

 ## Registering a Capability for Syncing
 To register a capability for syncing you will need to listen to the `RegisterCapabilitySyncEvent` on the `MOD` event bus.